-Spring 2024 Registration opens February 6th for members and February 8th for non-members!
+Spring 2025 registration opens Tuesday, February 11th at 10AM for members, and Thursday, February 13th at 10AM for non-members!

 Fencing Programs